jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (b) the taxpayer and 1 other person jointly own 50% or more of the shares:
     (c) the taxpayer is a shareholder-employee, and the company satisfies paragraphs (a) and (c) of the definition of close company in section YA 1 of the Income Tax Act 2007
   - **relinquishment** , in section 91, has the same meaning as in section YA 1 of the Income Tax Act 2007
+  - **replacement cost** means the amount of expenditure a person incurs to acquire replacement property
+  - **replacement property** means property that replaces affected property and is,— (a) for affected revenue property, a building or land that is revenue account property located in New Zealand:
+    (b) for affected depreciable property, property—
+      (i) included in the same class, as described in the definition of affected class, as the affected depreciable property; and
+      (ii) located in New Zealand:
+    (c) for an affected improvement to land, an improvement to farmland as described in schedule 20, part A of the Income Tax Act 2007 or a listed horticultural plant located in New Zealand
   - **reportable income** is defined in section 22D(3) for the purposes of this Act and the Income Tax Act 2007
   - **reportable unpaid tax** is defined in schedule 7, part C, subpart 1, clause 33(12) for the purposes of that clause
   - **reporting platform operator** , in sections 22(2)﻿(fe) and (lf), 94D, 142J, 143(2E), 185S, 185T, and 226F, has the meaning set out in the model reporting standard for digital platforms or the extended model reporting standard for digital platforms, as applicable